Jordi6/Town-Route-Graph/README.md

 - implimented in Java.

-Input:  A directed graph where a node represents a town and an edge represents a route between two towns.
-The weighting of the edge represents the distance between the two towns.
-A given route will never appear more than once, and for a given route, the starting and ending town will not be the same town.

-Output: For test input 1 through 5, if no such route exists, output 'NO SUCH ROUTE'.
-Otherwise, follow the route as given; do not make any extra stops!
-For example, the first problem means to start at city A, then travel directly to city B (a distance of 5), then directly to city C (a distance of 4).

 The distance of the route A-B-C.
 The distance of the route A-D.
 The distance of the route A-D-C.